fleetdm/fleet/docs/Deploying/Configuration.md

 The path to a valid Maxmind GeoIP database(mmdb).
 Support exists for the country & city versions of the database.
 If city database is supplied then Fleet will attempt to resolve the location via the city lookup, otherwise it defaults to the country lookup.
-The IP address used to determine location is extracted via `X-FORWARDED-FOR` [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) on the Fleet web server.
+The IP address used to determine location is extracted via HTTP headers in the following order: `X-FORWARDED-FOR` [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For), `True-Client-IP`, `X-Real-IP` on the Fleet web server.

 - Default value: none